30% off sitewide! Sale ends soon. -dsktp

 Recovery Tip: While not an equal substitute for water, electrolyte-rich food or drinks can enhance your recovery routine.
 Electrolytes help you absorb water and restore essential salts and vitamins in your body.
 Try squeezing lemon juice or stirring in some coconut water to create a hydrating and electrolyte-replenishing cocktail.

 Your workouts are an amazing way to release endorphins, support your long-term health and strengthen your body.
 But what you do after you workout is just as important as the workout itself.
 Muscle recovery is what allows your body to rest, restore itself, and benefit from exercise.
 By supporting your recovery phase with these muscle recovery tips, you can get even more out of your workouts.

 Here at Plant People, we’re dedicated to your wellness and vitality.
-Our full spectrum hemp and herbal supplements are specifically formulated to promote relaxation, post-exercise anti-inflammation and reduced soreness.
+Our full spectrum hemp and anti-inflammatory herbs are specifically formulated to promote relaxation, post-exercise anti-inflammation and reduced soreness.
 We believe in the power of plants—to support your body both physically and internally, seek out natural ingredients.
 Over time, you’ll find a muscle recovery routine that’s perfect for your lifestyle.

 Well and Good.
 How Much Water to Drink After a Workout. https://www.wellandgood.com/how-much-water-to-drink-after-a-workout/slide/3/

 US National Library of Medicine.
 Contemporary Issues in Protein Requirements and Consumption for Resistance Trained Athletes. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2129150/